Revised September 2023

 - Preconditions to request for review

-In conducting a requested review, the primary purpose of the District instructional materials review committee shall be to determine whether the item contains pornographic or indecent material.
-However, the committee may also evaluate whether the instructional materials are age-appropriate and whether the prior approval of the materials should be reconsidered in light of all appropriate factors.
+In conducting a requested review, the primary purpose of the District instructional material review committee shall be to determine whether the item contains pornographic or indecent material.
+However, the committee may also evaluate whether the instructional material is age-appropriate and whether the prior approval of the material should be reconsidered in light of all appropriate factors.
 The committee’s determinations shall be made by majority vote of the members of the committee.
 Prior to engaging in any discussions with other committee members or participating in any decision making, each committee member shall read the item in its entirety (for written items) or review the item as a whole (for non-written items).

 In determining whether the item contains pornographic or indecent material, the committee shall determine whether the material meets any of the four tests for pornographic or indecent material set out in the definition above.

 If the committee determines that the item contains pornographic or indecent material, then the item shall be designated as no longer approved for use in the District and removed from District schools.
 If the committee determines that the item does not contain pornographic or indecent material, then the committee may, but is not required to, proceed to other considerations as set out in the following paragraphs.

 The committee may elect to evaluate whether the item should be removed from all use or restricted in use based on considerations of age appropriate use.
 In this evaluation, the committee shall use the definition of “age appropriate” set forth above in light of the prevailing standards in the adult community with regard to what is appropriate for children of that age.